-Program Description: Currently Tthe County and the Sonoma County Community Development Commission (CDC) provides funding assistance to affordable housing developments using CDBG, HOME, PLHA, CFH, and LMIHAF funds.
-These funding programs are administered by the CDC), which provides financing to developers who are then able to provide safe, affordable housing to households in a range of income groups.
+Program Description: The County and the Sonoma County Community Development Commission (CDC) provides funding assistance to affordable housing developments using CDBG, HOME, PLHA, CFH, and LMIHAF funds.
+These funding programs are administered by the CDC), which provide financing to developers who are then able to provide safe, affordable housing to households in a range of income groups.
 These funds can be used to construct new affordable housing as well as to rehabilitate existing units, which can be added to the permanent affordable stock through affordability restrictions.
+Overall, the County will strive to provide 30% of funding to projects in RCAAs, moderate-, and high-resource areas.

-The County will continue its support of the CDC's activities and strategies outlined in the Consolidated Plan, including provision of staff and funding resources, and will support the Dept. of Health Services' Continuum of Care work to ensure that existing production levels are maintained and will continue to require that all rental units assisted with County Fund for Housing (CFH) funds be affordable to very low-income households.
+1a The County will continue its support of the CDC's activities and strategies outlined in the Consolidated Plan, including provision of staff and funding resources, and will support the Dept. of Health Services' Continuum of Care work to ensure that existing production levels are maintained and will continue to require that all rental units assisted with County Fund for Housing (CFH) funds be affordable to very low-income households.

-The County will continue providing loans from CFH funds to housing projects located within cities.
+1b The County will continue providing loans from CFH funds to housing projects located within cities.
 However, given the 654% increase in the County's RHNA, the CDC will prioritize these funds to units within the Unincorporated County to help the County meet its RHNA unless transfer agreements have been negotiated with the cities.

-The County currently dedicates a portion of its Transient Occupancy Tax (TOT) and "boomerang" funds toward affordable housing on an annual basis.
+1c The County currently dedicates a portion of its Transient Occupancy Tax (TOT) and "boomerang" funds toward affordable housing on an annual basis.
 The County will continue using these funds for affordable housing and will consider establishing an annual minimum percentage of these funds.